Pope Francis holds historic meeting with revered Shia cleric in Iraq's Najaf

-Pope Francis has held a historic meeting with revered Shia Muslim cleric Grand Ayatollah Ali al-Sistani in Iraq's holy city of Najaf, according to al-Iraqiya state TV, on the second day of the pontiff's visit to the country.
+Pope Francis has held a historic meeting with revered Shia Muslim cleric Grand Ayatollah Ali al-Sistani on the second day of the pontiff's visit to Iraq.

-During the meeting, al-Sistani thanked Francis for making an effort to travel to Najaf and told him that Christians in Iraq should live "like all Iraqis in security and peace, and with their full constitutional rights," according to a statement released by the Grand Ayatollah's office.
+During the meeting, broadcast on al-Iraqiya state TV, al-Sistani thanked Francis for making an effort to travel to Najaf and told him that Christians in Iraq should live "like all Iraqis in security and peace, and with their full constitutional rights," according to a statement released by the Grand Ayatollah's office.

 The Pope in turn thanked al-Sistani and the Shia Muslim community for "[raising] his voice in defense of the weakest and most persecuted, affirming the sacredness of human life and the importance of the unity of the Iraqi people," according to a statement from the Holly Sea.